OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaMatrix.rst

     .. cpp:function:: OcaStatus SetProxy(OcaONo ONo)

-        Sets the object number of the matrix proxy.
+        Sets the object number of the Matrix Proxy.

         This method has id ``3.10``.